Kenya Special Forces: Army Units

 This is the oldest special forces unit within the Kenya Defence Forces and its Ranger 'D' Company was tasked to combat terrorist activities post 9/11.
 The unit was brought up with American assistance through the Combined Joint Task Force-Horn of Africa (CJTF-HOA) based in Djibouti and was initially thought to be the sole specialized unit within the Kenya Defence Forces.
 The 20th Paras are tasked with infiltrating enemy lines during high intensity conflicts, capturing strategic objectives and joint operations with regular infantry units.
 The unit was deployed near the border with Uganda in Operation Okoa Maisha during the Mt Elgon insurgency in 2008 where although successful in quelling the SLDF they faced accusations of illegal detention and torture.

 In the mid 2000s Kenya's Ministry of Defence began looking into forming a new unit of special forces to better serve the military in light of the global war on terror.
 Kenyan officials were concerned by events in Somalia and approached the U.S. government to help form and train their special forces and commando units, this led to the Kenya Ranger Strike Force Initiative.
 The American government invested $40M through IMET courses for Ranger and Ranger Instructor courses at Fort Benning.
 Section 1206 was used to further secure funding for training and equipment, holding Joint Combined Exchange and Training (JCET) and using the East African Regional Security Initiative (EARSI now PREACT) to provide equipment and fund training.

 On 18 March 2011 the first class fully taught by Kenyan instructors graduated.
 This led to the creation of the two newer units; 40th Rangers Strike Force modelled on the U.S. Army Rangers and the 30th Special Forces modelled along the British SAS.
 The Special Operations Regiment houses all the Army's special and commando units.
 All special forces operators first undergo training at the Special Operations Training School (SOTS) in Gilgil before being flown abroad for further specialized training.
 These units were extensively used during Operation Linda Nchi in Southern Somalia and the amphibious landings that led to the fall of the port city of Kismayu.
 There have also been reports that some operators serving within these units were deployed to Beni, Eastern DRC to help FARDC combat ADF Islamist rebels in the area.
 In recent times another specialized unit has been rumored to have been set up within the Special Operations Regiment tasked with long range surveillance behind enemy lines.

-The existence of a Long Range Surveillance (LRS) group while known not much is known about this unit.
+Not much is known about the Long Range Surveillance (LRS) group.
 The Czech Republic is thought to be a major partner in helping the Kenya Army build up this unit through its 601 Special Forces Group.
 This unit is tasked with reconnaissance deep behind enemy lines and are known to have been deployed extensively in Somalia's Gedo region.
 This unit is however not deemed to be under the army's Special Operations Regiment and it is instead run by the Directorate of Military Intelligence.